fathimakm/learn_security_with-me/README.md

 4. Hash Comparison: The recipient independently calculates the hash value of the received data using the same hash function.
 They compare this calculated hash value with the decrypted hash value.
 If they match, it verifies that the data has not been modified during transmission and that it was indeed signed by the sender.

 ***
+## SSRF

+- ability to manipulate a web application into sending unauthorized requests to a third-party site or resource is known as Server Side Request Forgery (SSRF).

++ Attack surface mapping is the process of analyzing an application's core functionality, business logic, and control flow to identify potential inputs or vectors through which an attacker could try to enter an application environment

+- A service commonly exploited by attackers in third-party cloud environments is REST-based web services known as cloud metadata endpoints.
+If configured, a metadata endpoint provides programmatic access to a cloud server’s system configuration, networking details, authentication access keys, etc.

+-  IAM Roles?
+_*One way is to use the role to access resources that the attacker would not otherwise be able to access.
+For example, if an attacker has an IAM role that allows them to access the EC2 metadata service, they could use that role to make requests to other AWS services, such as S3 or DynamoDB.*

+*Another way to use IAM roles in SSRF attacks is to use the role to impersonate another user.
+For example, if an attacker has an IAM role that allows them to assume the role of another user, they could use that role to make requests to AWS services as if they were the other user.*

+- The AWS Command Line Interface (AWS CLI) is an open-source tool that enables authorized users to interact with AWS services using a command-line shell.

+- The NIST Cybersecurity Framework (NIST CSF) is a set of guidelines for mitigating organizational cybersecurity risks, published by the US National Institute of Standards and Technology based on existing standards, guidelines, and practices.

+***
+## Cybersecurity Tools